Mindgamesnl/BarelyAuthenticated/README.md

   - Using the `preferRedisAuthentication` will seriously load your redis server if you have a big server.
 Note that we used a mid-tier AWS redis, but you need to see what's right for you.
   - I don't hold any rights for BungeeCord itself, that goes to md_5 and other contributors.
   - This fork contains the Waterfall patches, I don't hold any rights for those.
+  - Because the server will use a fallback in case of a mojang outage, skins will not update (or possibly even be showing an old skin)
+  - If redis is prefered, skinds will take longer to update
+  - At its core, it's still bungeecord.
+All bungeecord plugins (even auth based ones like LuckPerms) will work perfectly fine

  # Help
  If this came in handy, please consider donating at http://donate.craftmend.com/.
 If you need any help, just contact me.